Rate Limiting

 retry-after seconds after which the rate limit window will reset

 The clients making API requests can keep track of the number of requests remaining in the current limit window using the x-ratelimit-remaining header.
-If the client is throttled, i.e., gets a HTTP 429 response, then it can wait for the duration returned in retry-after header before making further requests.
+If the client is throttled, i.e., gets a HTTP 429 response, then it should:

 Understanding Rate Limits